Backelite/ipa_analyzer/README.md

 This will collect and print:
 * the embedded mobileprovisioning,
+* information about the certificate embedded into the mobile provisioning (as a child object of mobileprovision content),
 * the Info.plist,
 * the entitlements (from the Entitlements.plist or archived-expanded-entitlements.xcent files) if any,
 * the list of frameworks and their Info.plist if any